 Key elements of these strategies include:

 Expand our Holographic Entertainment Offerings.
 Following the opening of the flagship theater in September 2017, we are beginning to roll out our hologram theaters to a network of cinemas and theaters in prominent locations, each fitted with our patented hologram projection system to convert theaters to live hologram performance platforms.
 Our goal is to roll out up to 150 theater locations across North America and abroad to project both live and recorded, pre-produced “resurrection” shows.
 At these hologram theaters, merchandise will be sold to audiences attending our holographic productions, with brands purchasing exclusive title rights to shows and signage.
-Our theater network will include hologram theaters in prominent locations in Los Angeles, California, at the National Comedy Center in Jamestown, New York, at the Regal Avalon in Chicago, Illinois, at the Fox Theater in Foxwoods, Connecticut, at the Landmark Theater in Indianapolis, Indiana, at the Civic Theater in New Orleans, Louisiana, at the Saratoga Casino in Saratoga Springs, New York, and at the Twin River Casino in Rhode Island.
+Our theater network will include hologram theaters in prominent locations in Los Angeles, California, at the National Comedy Center in Jamestown, New York, at the Regal Avalon in Chicago, Illinois, at the Fox Theater in Foxwoods, Connecticut, and Filmon.Tv Theatre in Hollywood, Ca

 Expand our Virtual Reality Entertainment Offerings.
 We intend to produce and sell Hologram USA virtual reality headsets, on-site 360° video production and 360° video hosting on HologramUSA.com.
 We plan on offering virtual reality content along with the latest in 360° video that integrates our holographic entertainment offerings.
 By offering solutions for all stages of virtual reality and 360° video production, including shooting, stitching and viewing of fully spherical and immersive 360° videos and photos, we will broadly address the virtual reality services market to become a leader in virtual reality and 360° video technology and content creation for entertainment purposes.